AakashN2k03/SQL-Notes/KEYS/Foreign Key.md

 ### 3. `ON DELETE RESTRICT` (default behavior)

-👉 Prevent the deletion of the parent row **if there is a matching child row**.
+👉 Prevent the deletion of the parent row **if there is a matching child row and Checked immediately before the delete**.

 ```sql
 -- This will cause an error if orders exist: